-The top earnings tax rate database is illustrated in Appendix Figures A1-A3, which plot tax rates for the five largest European countries, the Scandinavian countries, and six smaller European countries, respectively.
+A fully documented excel database of those top tax rates is available upon request.
+For illustration, Appendix Figures A2-A4 plot tax rates for the five largest European countries, the Scandinavian countries, and six smaller European countries, respectively.
 In each case, we depict tax rates in two panels: the top panel is for domestic players and the bottom panel is for foreign players playing in the given country.

-As mentioned earlier, our analysis does not use individual salary data as such information is not available for most players and years.
+As mentioned earlier, most of our analysis does not use individual salary data as such information is not available for most players and years.
 As we discuss later on, our empirical analysis controls for potential non-tax related differences in salary levels across countries, due for example to the different sizes of football markets and fan bases across countries.
-As our theoretical analysis shows, taxes may affect football salaries through demand and supply incidence effects.
-Therefore, incorporating individual salaries in the analysis would require making very strong assumptions about the nature of the incidence process.
-As we will show, our empirical strategy captures the reduced-form elasticity of migration with respect to the tax rate, which could be different from the elasticity of migration with respect to the net-salary if tax rates impact wages.
+As we will show, our empirical strategy captures the reduced-form elasticity of migration with respect to the tax rate, which could be different from the elasticity of migration with respect to the netsalary if tax rates impact wages.
 As we will discuss, under some assumptions, our reduced-form elasticity is the relevant one for tax policy.